mjordan/islandora_workbench_docs/docs/hooks.md

 Hook scripts can be in any language, and need to be executable by the user running Workbench.

+Execution (whether successful or not) of hook scripts is logged, including the scripts' exit code.

 ### Bootstrap and shutdown scripts

 Bootstrap scripts execute prior to Workbench connecting to Drupal.
 For an example of using this feature to run a script that generates sample Islandora content, see the "[Generating sample Islandora content](/islandora_workbench_docs/generating_sample_content/)" section.